Lebak Cibedug

-Lebak Cibedug temple, is a terraced pyramid shaped sacred megalithic site on the bank of Cibedug river near Citorek village in Banten regency of West Java province of Indonesia.
+Lebak Cibedug temple, is a terraced pyramid shaped sacred megalithic site on the bank of Cibedug river near Citorek village in Banten Province at the west end of the island of Java, Indonesia.
 There are other megalithic menhirs and dolmens on this site.

 Location

 Citorek is 130 km southwest of Jakarta airport via Indonesian National Route 1 till Balaraja and then south via Jalan Raya Maja and Jalan Raya Cipnas to Citorek.
 Citorek is 90 km west of Bogor city via Indonesian National Route 11 and then south via Jalan Sukajaya and Jalan Raya Cipnas to Citorek.

 The forested site, surrounded by trees and volcanic andesite stones, is reached by 2 hour trekking from Citorek village to the smaller Cibedeg village in the west.
 The Cibedeg village is administratively consider part of Citorek village.
 Citorek is reachable by a paved road, after which the Cibedeg village and the Cibedeg archaeological site can be reached either by trekking on foot or by pillion riding the hired motorcycle taxis called "ojek".
 The site is located on the slope of Pasir Manggu hill.
 The path from Citorek to Cibedug monument is paved with stones pavement along the rolling hillocks and ridges and a suspension bridge which is accessible only by the two wheeled vehicles or trekkers.
 After the suspension bridge the path is widens.
 The path, made of slippery stones and clay has poor rain drainage, also has landslides point.
 Near the monument is the Cibedug village which can be reached only on the foot.

 Site is located in the forest next to the Mount Halimun Salak National Park. other nearby attractions include beaches, such as Pulo Manuk, Ciantir and Tanjung Layar.